-In releasing ANZOA's 'Essential Criteria' policy statement, ANZOA Chair, Fiona McLeod, said, "Where problems arise in an industry or an area of government services, the call for an 'ombudsman' commonly follows.
-In itself, this is not a problem-indeed it is a testament to the high level of public respect for the independence, integrity and impartiality of Ombudsman offices.

-"ANZOA's concern lies with the increasing inappropriate use of the term 'ombudsman' to describe bodies that do not conform to-or show an understanding of-the accepted Ombudsman model and its 200 year history.
+Where problems arise in an industry or an area of government services, the call for an Ombudsman commonly follows.
+This is a testament to the high level of public respect for the independence, integrity and impartiality of Ombudsman offices.
+That said, ANZOA has for some time been concerned about inappropriate use of the term Ombudsman to describe bodies that do not conform to-or show an understanding of-the accepted Ombudsman model and its over 200 years of history.